Rubus phoenicolasius: Distribution and habitat

-Introduced status

-The wineberry is native to eastern Asia and has been introduced into parts of North America and Europe.
+The species is native to eastern Asia (China, Japan, and Korea) and was introduced to Europe and North America as an ornamental plant and for its potential in breeding hybrid raspberries.
+It subsequently escaped from cultivation and became naturalized in parts of Europe and North America.
+Wineberries can be found in many habitats, such as forest, fields, stream banks, and wetland edges, as well as open woods.

+Ecology

 Wineberries grow vigorously and can form extensive, dense thickets that displace many native species.
-Wineberries can be found in many habitats, such as forest, fields, stream banks, and wetland edges, as well as open woods.
 The first years of growth for wineberries are longer (approximately 32%) than many other black and red raspberries.
 Wineberries are a host to several viruses, such as raspberry yellow spot that can affect native species of raspberry.

 Wineberry vine growth may be controlled variously, such as by biological mechanisms increasing susceptibility to diseases, or mechanical effects by digging, excavating or repeatedly cutting back the plant until it dies.
-Concentrations mixed to the manufacturers specifications can be applied to the leaves to kill the plants.
+Concentrations of herbicides mixed to the manufacturers specifications can be applied to the leaves to kill the plants.
 The wineberry is listed as a noxious weed by both Connecticut and New York where its possession and sale are prohibited by law.